spatialos/UnrealGDK/SpatialGDK/Documentation/content/cross-server-rpcs.md

 The tables below show where cross-server RPCs are executed based on where they were invoked.
 (To make it easier to follow, the tables use the same format as the [Unreal documentation on RPCs](https://docs.unrealengine.com/en-us/Gameplay/Networking/Actors/RPCs#rpcinvokedfromtheserver).)

-#### Invoking a cross-server RPC from an authoritative server-worker
+#### Invoking a cross-server RPC from a server-worker that has authority over an Actor

 | **Actor ownership** | **Cross-server RPC**
 |-----------|---------
-| Client-owned Actor | Runs on the authoritative server-worker
+| Client-owned Actor | Runs on the server-worker that has authority
-| Server-owned Actor | Runs on the authoritative server-worker
+| Server-owned Actor | Runs on the server-worker that has authority
-| Unowned Actor | Runs on the authoritative server-worker
+| Unowned Actor | Runs on the server-worker that has authority

 #### Invoking a cross-server RPC from a client-worker